josephgit10/stock_forecasting_lstm_kerastuner/README.md

-# Advanced Stock Forecasting with LSTM and Keras Tuner
+# Stock Forecasting with LSTM and Keras Tuner

 This project is a robust, end-to-end stock forecasting pipeline.
 It leverages historical stock data, technical indicators, and hyperparameter tuning to build a predictive LSTM model.
 The project includes modules for data retrieval, feature engineering, data preprocessing, model tuning, training, evaluation, and persistence.